JuheonYi/JuheonYi.github.io/_pages/cv.md

 * Researcher, Institute of Computer Technology, Seoul National University, Jun.
 2020 ~ Aug.
 2020
   * As part of the alternative military service in Korea

-* Researcher, Institute of New Media and Communications (INMC), Seoul National University, Nov.
+* Researcher, Institute of New Media and Communications, Seoul National University, Nov.
 2018 ~ May.
 2020
   * As part of the alternative military service in Korea

 ### Honors & Awards